gabriellewee/portfolio/posts/2021-07-26-setting-up-shop.md

 date: 2021-07-26
 title: Setting up shop.
 ---
-It's been a while since I've really done a proper update on this website.
-I'd like to talk through the last few years of this site, and what I did to make this current iteration happen.
+It’s been a while since I’ve really done a proper update on this website.
+I’d like to talk through the last few years of this site, and what I did to make this current iteration happen.

 ## 2017 version